Trending Topics

 “Robot” and “robotics” are broad terms used for any system that can operate autonomously.
 In manufacturing, “industrial robotics” refers to machines that move through free space, following a path that’s usually pre-programmed.
 A newer trend is for some robots, particularly mobile ones, to autonomously navigate through complex environments.

-Most industrial robots use a five or six axis articulated arm configuration, although gantry (cartesian) and SCARA (selective compliance articulated robot arm) robots are also quite common.
+Most industrial robots use a five- or six-axis articulated arm configuration, although gantry (cartesian) and SCARA (selective compliance articulated robot arm) robots are also quite common.
 Packaging increasingly sees high-speed “delta” configuration robots mounted over conveyors while growing numbers of cobots are used around human workers.

 In warehousing, autonomous mobile robots (AMRs) are being used to deliver and retrieve packages and totes.
 These are an evolution of the autonomous guided vehicles (AGVs) some manufacturers have long used for material delivery.

-Robot maintenance stands apart from other types of industrial maintenance due to the intricate nature of the equipment, the reliance on precise positional data and the potential consequences of any malfunctions.
+Maintenance for robots stands apart from other types of industrial maintenance due to the intricate nature of the equipment, the reliance on precise positional data and the potential consequences of any malfunctions.

 Key components and common maintenance tasks

-The modern robot arm is a complex electromechanical assembly incorporating servomotors, gears and encoders.
+The modern robotic arm is a complex electromechanical assembly incorporating servomotors, gears and encoders.
 These provide position feedback to the controller, which calculates the movements of each motor.
 Most companies program offline but use a pendant at the robot for program modifications.

 To complete the robotic system, various sensors detect part presence, and an end effector or end-of-arm-tooling (EOAT) grasps the part or tool as needed.
 Interlocks ensure the cell stays properly guarded, and proximity sensors detect workers inside the work envelope.